kognise/website/src/content/writing/arp.md

 ### "Protocol" & Chunking

-Every packet we send over ARP first consists of a prefix— in ArpChat, this is `uwu`.
+Every packet we send over ARP first consists of a prefix — in ArpChat, this is `uwu`.
 This is convenient for ArpChat receivers, as they can cheaply discard ARP data that doesn't start with this prefix.

 Next, we'll include three bytes: a tag, a sequence number, and a total count.
 The tag identifies the kind of data; in a chat app, this could be a text message or a status update.